Morozzzko/Morozzzko.github.io/_drafts/why-would-i-use-monads.md

 Everyone has their own problems with monads.
 Some folks get mildly annoyed by little things.
 Others are outraged that such an abomination exists in Ruby.
 Just see what folks have been telling me:

 * Monads are only useful in statically typed languages and only cause trouble in Ruby
-* Functional programming doens't look right in Ruby
+* Functional programming doesn't look right in Ruby
 * Monads don't feel like a right fit in Ruby
 * It's just a syntactic sugar for if and else (_speaking about Result_)
 * We already have exceptions for that (_speaking about Result_)